tmnestor/unified_vision_processor_minimal/presentation_materials/vision_transformers_slides.md

-# Vision Transformers for Tax Document Extraction
+# Vision-Language Models for Tax Document Extraction
-## How Vision Transformers Work and Why They're Superior to LayoutLM for Taxpayer Work-Related Expense Claims
+## How Large Multimodal Models Work and Why They're Superior to LayoutLM for Taxpayer Work-Related Expense Claims
 ### 50-Minute Presentation (40 min + 10 min Q&A)

 ---

 ### Slide 1: Title Slide

-**Vision Transformers for Tax Document Extraction** *How Vision Transformers Work and Why They're Superior to LayoutLM for Taxpayer Work-Related Expense Claims*
+**Vision-Language Models for Tax Document Extraction** *How Large Multimodal Models Work and Why They're Superior to LayoutLM for Taxpayer Work-Related Expense Claims*

 **Presenter**: Tod Nestor | August 2025
 **Duration**: 50 minutes (40 min presentation + 10 min Q&A)
 **Context**: SSD-WRE Pipeline Information Extraction

 <!--
 Speaker Notes: Welcome everyone.
 Today we're addressing a critical technology decision that could transform how the ATO processes taxpayer expense claim substantiation.
 During tax time, audit officers must verify thousands of expense claim documents daily - receipts, invoices, and statements that taxpayers submit to support their work-related deductions.
 Currently, this information extraction is automated using LayoutLM technology, but we're hitting performance and reliability limits that create bottlenecks in the substantiation pipeline.
-Today's question: Can modern Vision Transformers provide a better solution for tax document processing?
+Today's question: Can modern Vision-Language Models provide a better solution for tax document processing?
 This presentation will show you the technical evidence and business case for this technology transition.
 -->

 ---